What We Do

 Projections are provided for 500 occupations and over 70 industries.
 Outlooks are updated on a semi-annual basis and include the latest historical data.

-We delivered our first customized model to a provincial government client in 1995.
+We delivered our first customized economic model to a client in 1995.
 Our models reflect current Statistics Canada data and are structured to meet the needs of our clients.
 Our strategy is one of continuous maintenance and improvement.
 Stokes Economics maintains models for all ten provinces and three territories.
 We also maintain sub-provincial macroeconomic models for British Columbia, Alberta and Ontario.

 Stokes macroeconomic models are large and cover 3,500 variables for each province – approximately 1,400 of these are endogenous variables.
 The aggregate demand side of the model is supplemented by an extensive inventory of major capital projects, which is a key driver of the provincial economy.
 The production side of the model relies heavily on input-output relationships and has a large amount of industry detail for each province.

 The models employ a stage of process pricing approach in which raw material prices are linked to producer prices and final demand prices through input-output relationships.
 This cost-push approach allows the model to capture the pass-through of changes in energy and non-energy commodity prices to the cost structure of other industries.